Putting Patients First

 Where can you find more information about the project?

-Key themes from all Quality Intelligence Group meetings are included in the Integrated Quality and Performance Report, which is included in the Wakefield CCG Governing Body meeting papers.
+Key themes from all Quality Intelligence Group meetings are included in the Integrated Quality and Performance Report, which is included in the NHS Wakefield CCG Governing Body meeting papers.

 Patient Safety Walkabouts